The-Sundance-Kid/3D-isnt-Dead/Guide.md

 * Also you should match the “Colour depth” to whatever the colour depth is of the file if you can find that out.
 * Finally, set your file destination, and click “Do it!”.

+## Step 6a:
+* To make sure the toggles match the video file you have just ripped, a software like MediaInfo will let you know the bitrate of the video and any other information you might like to know.
+For an archivist you want as much of the data to be the same.

 ## Step 7:

 * Once you have clicked “Do it!” several things will happen.
 Just let it do its thing.